 OpenCart is quite simple to operate.
 There is a minor learning curve, but that is a fact with any software, and OpenCart is quite manageable, even for a novice.

-OpenCart’s Search engine optimisation is not the best and out of the box, but it is good enough.
+OpenCart’s Search engine optimization is not the best and out of the box, but it is good enough.

 Magento was also released in the year 2008 like OpenCart, although it has by this time grown to a status greater than that of OpenCart.
 The two factors that truly set Magento ahead of the competitors are its flexibility and high learning curve.